CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 Create a file that ends with `.sub` and test it out!

 This extension is not fully developed.
-Contact the facilitation team if you have feedback about the extension.
+[Contact the facilitation team](get-help) if you have feedback about the extension.

 ### AI integration

 VS Code supports integration with AI Agents.

-You are not discouraged from using said Agents, but you should be sure to supervise them responsibly.
+We do not discourage you from from using AI Agents, but you must supervise them responsibly.
 **You are ultimately responsible for anything your AI Agent does on the access point!**

 For more guidance on working with AI Agents on the access point, see our guide here: